Time-Dependent Low-Rank Input-Output Operator for Forced Linearized Dynamics with Unsteady Base Flows: Demonstration cases

-We now explain how f-OTD can be compared to resolvent analysis.
-While the f-OTD equations are solved in the temporal domain, the resolvent analysis is performed in the frequency domain.
-To facilitate this comparison, we convert the f-OTD reconstructed solution ($\mathbf{U}(t)\mathbf{Y}(t)^T$) into the frequency domain using the Fast Fourier Transform (FFT).
-The FFT is applied to each column of the $\mathbf{U}(t)\mathbf{Y}(t)^T$ matrix.
-Additionally, f-OTD is solved as an initial-value problem capturing both the transient evolution of the disturbance and its asymptotic behavior.
-As resolvent analysis is typically interpreted in terms of asymptotic behavior, we focus on comparing the f-OTD response after long-time integration.
+The f-OTD low-rank approximation is solved as an initial-value problem capturing both the transient evolution of the disturbance and its asymptotic behavior.
+As resolvent analysis captures the asymptotic behavior, we focus on comparing the f-OTD response after long-time integration.
 To this end, we solve the f-OTD evolution equations for 16 units of time.
 This duration ensures that the f-OTD reconstructed solution achieves a statically converged state.
 Due to the absence of significant separation between the resolvent singular values, a relatively large f-OTD rank of $r=80$ is chosen.
-Therefore, $\mathbf{U}$ and $\mathbf{Y}$ are both of size $256 \times 80$ and $\mathbf{H}^t_{\mathcal{S}} = \mathbf{U}(t)\mathbf{Y}(t)^T$ is a rank-80 approximation of instantaneous solution operator.
+Therefore, $\mathbf{U}$ and $\mathbf{Y}$ are both of size $256 \times 80$ and $\mathbf{H}^t_{\mathcal{S}} = \mathbf{U}(t)\mathbf{Y}(t)^\mathrm{T}$ is a rank-80 approximation of instantaneous solution operator.
 We then apply FFT to each column of $\mathbf{H}^t_{\mathcal{S}}$ to obtain a frequency domain solution operator, which is denoted as $ \hat{\mathbf{H}}_{\mathcal{S}}(\omega)$.
 The temporal solution of the f-OTD asymptotically converged to a harmonic behavior with the same frequency as $\omega$.
 We use the f-OTD solution during the last two periods to compute $\hat{\mathbf{H}}_{\mathcal{S}}(\omega)$.